 The Dutch eat 20 kilograms of cheese per person annually, just enough to secure a top 10 position of cheese-eating countries in Europe.
 The large majority of Dutch cheese is exported worldwide.

 The reason the Dutch are so tall is a combination of three complementary factors.
-The Dutch are tall because of their high living standards, excellent health care, and natural selection.

 - High living standards allowed the Dutch to afford high-quality nutrition